How to make dripping taste rich and wholesome like Granny’s

 Beef dripping was regarded as the best tasting of all the drippings, and I agree.
 Even as late as the 1950s and 1960s, beef dripping was regarded as a delicacy.

-Furthermore the large supermarkets tell me that they are no longer allowed to sell their own off-cuts.
+Furthermore the large supermarkets tell me that they are no longer allowed to sell their own off-cuts of beef or fat.

 So unless you know your own friendly family butcher you will have to make your own fatty off-cuts from whatever meats are to hand.